wildthyme/IPod-Shuffle-4g/README.md

                           path

-Python script for building the Track and Playlist database for the newer gen IPod Shuffle.
+Python script for building the Track and Playlist database for the newer gen iPod Shuffle.
 Version 1.4

 positional arguments:
-  path                  Path to the IPod's root directory
+  path                  Path to the iPod's root directory

 optional arguments:
   -h, --help            show this help message and exit